 DOR's review of a corporation's application for manufacturing classification may call for more information than is included in the completed Form 355Q.
 DOR may need to examine tax returns, books and records and/or to inspect the facilities for which the exemption is requested.
 See 830 CMR 58.2.1(7)(b)3.

-On or after April 1 of each year, DOR publishes an Annual List of Corporations Subject to Taxation in Massachusetts or a supplement thereof (the “Annual List”) containing the names and classifications of every corporation subject to the Massachusetts corporate excise.
-Corporations determined by DOR to be engaged in manufacturing in Massachusetts on January 1 of that calendar year are classified on the Annual List as manufacturing corporations.
-The Annual List is mailed to all boards of assessors in Massachusetts to be used in assessing local property taxes.
+On or after April 1st of each year, DOR publishes an Annual List of Corporations Subject to Taxation in Massachusetts or a supplement thereof (the “Annual List”) containing the names and classifications of every corporation subject to the Massachusetts corporate excise.
+Corporations determined by DOR to be engaged in manufacturing in Massachusetts on January 1st of that calendar year are classified on the Annual List as manufacturing corporations.
+Notification that the Annual List has been published is mailed to all boards of assessors in Massachusetts to be used in assessing local property taxes.